vchudnov-g/googleapis.github.io/gapic-generators/README.md

 clients in seven languages and continues to be the preferred generator for Java and PHP.

+## Configuring library and sample generation
+To configure aspect of the generated client libraries, refer to the documentation on protocol buffer annotations.

+To generate samples of client library usage for any number of the generated methods, take a look at the [sample generation guide](sample-generation.md)

 ## Microgenerators

 In 2018, we began developing a new set of generators, each written in the